eth-cscs/slidev-theme-cscs/README.md

   https://sli.dev/guide/write-theme.html
 --->

-Run `npm run dev` to check out the slides for more details of how to start writing a theme See it in action at https://eth-cscs.github.io/swe4py/slides/
+Run `npm run dev` to check out the slides for more details of how to start writing a theme.

+See it in action at https://eth-cscs.github.io/swe4py/slides/

 ## Install (current)